Okazakee/mcserver-lazymc-docker/README.md

   - [ ] Rcon values.

 # Supported server providers:
+Wamt more?
+Let me know in the [issues](https://github.com/Okazakee/mcserver-lazymc-docker/issues).
-- [x] Vanilla
+- Vanilla
-- [x] Paper
+- Paper
-- [x] Purpur
+- Purpur
-- [x] Pufferfish
+- Pufferfish
-- [x] Fabric
+- Fabric
-- [ ] Arclight
-- [ ] Bukkit

 # Usage
 It is assumed that the user has already acquired a working Docker installation.
-If that is not the case, go do that and come back here when you're done.
+If that is not the case, [go do that](https://www.docker.com/get-started/) and come back here when you're done.

-With this image, you can create a new PaperMC (or alternatives) Minecraft server with one command or a docker compose file.

 `Note that running said command or docker compose indicates agreement to the Minecraft EULA.`